karam94/karam94.github.io/content/posts/2020/2020-12-02-Design-Patterns-The-Factory-Pattern.md

 ## The Simple Factory Pattern

-Unsurprisingly, the simplest variation of the Factory Pattern.
-It refers to the existence of a single re-usable Factory class, which holds the sole purpose and responsibility of abstracting away any underlying logic that object creation might rely on.
+The simplest variation of the Factory Pattern, refers to the existence of a single re-usable Factory class, that holds the sole purpose and responsibility of abstracting away any underlying logic that object creation relies on.

 Instead of repeating some sort of conditional `if` or `switch` logic around `brand` every time a `Vehicle` object is required, we can instead abstract it in to one single re-usable place.